cwrc/CWRC-GitServer/README.md

 1. Install the dockerized verion of Git-Server/Git-Writer.
 The instruction for this approach is descibed in the [CWRC-GitWriter-Docker repo](https://github.com/cwrc/CWRC-GitWriter-Docker).

 2. Manually install each component.
-Instruction are down below:
+Instruction is down below:

 Install node.js on a server (one approach for ubuntu is described here: [https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)